f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     <INFO> 11-Jul-2022::06:29:20.546 appliance-1 confd[127]: snmp snmpv2-trap reqid=1257440684 10.255.0.145:161 (TimeTicks sysUpTime=8626)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=fan-4)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2022-07-11 06:29:16.202497586 UTC)(OCTET STRING alertDescription=fan 4 at 26954 RPM)
     <INFO> 11-Jul-2022::06:29:20.546 appliance-1 confd[127]: snmp snmpv2-trap reqid=1257440684 10.255.0.144:161 (TimeTicks sysUpTime=8626)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=fan-4)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2022-07-11 06:29:16.202497586 UTC)(OCTET STRING alertDescription=fan 4 at 26954 RPM)

-If there are multiple hardware issues, multiple events will be raised but ASSERT will not be raised again if one has already been raised but not cleared.
-Our system will only clear “hardware-device-fault” alarm only when all the issues were resolved.
+If there are multiple concurrent hardware issues, multiple events will be raised but the **Hardware device fault detected** alarm **alertEffect=1** will not be raised for each individual fault.
+If **Hardware device fault detected** alarm **alertEffect=1** has already been raised but not cleared, a second alarm will not be raised when a second hardware-device-fault event triggers.
+The system will only clear **hardware-device-fault** alarm when all concurrent issues are resolved.

-Below a **hardware-device-fault** SNMP trap alarm is raised from two separate issues:
+Below a **hardware-device-fault** SNMP trap alarm is raised for two separate issues:

 1. CPU machine check error
 2. CPU internal error